wp-plugins/custom-content-shortcode/readme.txt

 == Description ==

-This tiny plugin adds a shortcode to get the content or a field from any post type.
+The plugin adds a shortcode to get the content or a field from any post type.

 = Basic Examples =